What is the Best Online School for Nursing?

 - Transfers: Students can transfer up to 90 credits.

 With over 35,000 BSN alumni, this is one of WGU's most popular online degree programs.
 View our RN to BSN degree guide.
 If you are an RN ready to earn your BSN, this program will help you accelerate to earn your degree.

-If you don't currently have an RN and don't qualify for your nursing prelicensure program, consider getting our Bachelor's Degree in Health Services Coordination instead.
+If you don't currently have an RN and don't qualify for your nursing prelicensure program, consider getting our Bachelor's in Health and Human Services instead.
 This degree allows you to work inside the healthcare industry in a unique way.

 What is an RN?

 An RN is a certification that states you are licensed and registered with your state and can practice nursing.
 Nurses obtain their RN status by attending an associate degree or bachelor's degree program, as well as passing specific tests and meeting state certification requirements.
 Registered nurses work in doctors offices, hospitals, clinics, public health centers, schools, and more.
 RNs can also specialize, gaining more credentials and skills to work with certain types of patients.

 What is a BSN?

 A BSN stands for Bachelor of Science in Nursing and is a bachelor's degree program that can help those who are wanting to become a registered nurse, or give current nurses additional credentials.
 BSNs are increasingly becoming more necessary for registered nurses as more hospitals are looking to hire nurses who have a BSN.
 A BSN for those who are not yet nurses takes about 4 years to complete and will help you obtain your nursing license.
 For current nurses a BSN may only take 2-3 years to complete.